 The information relates to staff and teams the ICB employs or has a direct responsibility for.
 Staff drawn from right across the partners in our ICB and ICS lead and contribute to its work and mission: To provide the best possible health outcomes for south east Londoners.

-The 42 ICBs in England differ in their size and structure, ranging in population coverage from between circa 500k to circa 3m.
-NHS South East London ICB is a larger ICB with circa 2m population.
+The 42 ICBs in England differ in their size and structure, ranging in population coverage from c.
+500k to c.
+3m.
+NHS South East London ICB is a larger ICB with a population of c.
+2m people.

-ICBs also offer radically different provider portfolios with south east London providing local services to the entirety of our population and many services to ICBs that border us, as well as some of the most specialised services across the south of England and wider.
+ICBs also offer very different provider portfolios.
+South east London provides local services to the whole of our population and many services to ICBs that border us, as well as some of the most specialised services across the south of England and wider.
 Many of our staff are employed by the ICB but work with provider collaboratives and in support of service delivery and improvement across our system.

-Before its dissolution, NHS South East London CCG shared the same geographical footprint as the ICB now and it was part of the South East London Integrated Care System (ICS) upon its establishment in 2020.
-As such large parts of the ICB’s inherited structure were designed with the future in mind.
+Before it was dissolved, NHS South East London CCG shared the same geographical footprint as the ICB has now.
+It was part of the South East London Integrated Care System (ICS) when it was established in 2020.
+As such, large parts of the ICB’s inherited structure were designed with the future in mind.

-The organogram provided here is accurate as of 6 January 2023.
-It will change, both for reasons of changing business needs over time and as the new ICB looks at the structure of resources, capacity and capability it will need in future.
+The organogram provided here is accurate as of 7 October 2024.
+It will change, both for reasons of changing business needs over time, and as the ICB continues to evolve the structure of resources, capacity and capability.

 NHS South East London ICB is directly responsible for a recurrent NHS budget of £3.9bn and the combined annual resource allocation of the NHS partnership that makes up the ICB is £7.2bn.
 Our responsibilities of our teams and their shape is summarised below.